rickyree/docking_quality_scorer/README.md

 Takes a folder containing the PDB files of docking complexes to generate c-scores for.
 Calculates c-scores from contacting residue pairs and returns labels for each complex to discard or carry forward to further analysis in the results folder.

 ### results
+Folder containing results.
 Results of running cscore_generator.py will be stored here.
-After running, 2 files are generated:
+After running, this folder with 2 files are generated:
 * generated_scores.csv: csv file of all c-scores and labels for each complex.
 * pie.png: pie chart showing the proportions of complex labels.